Skip to content

 Step 4: Test Locally

-Run the XML generation script to ensure your changes don't break parsing:
+Run the XML generation script to ensure your changes don't break parsing and that metadata validates correctly:

 bash